 ASET Guiding Principles Principle Description Enterprise Security ASET has enterprise-wide security standards to ensure that all state agencies plan and execute coordinated and compliant initiatives.
-Management Program (Fed to stay on course with imple AHCCCS has also standard IT principle mandated by CMS, ASET, Federal Risk and Authorization RAMP®), and StateRAMP strategic plans and standards.
-AHCCCS plans menting Azure Active Directory (AD) as its enterprise IAM/SSO solution. ized its security information and event management (SIEM) and security ils and services through the procurement of a security vendor to monitor Principle Description Cloud First ASET policy for state of Arizona agencies is that all new procurements will be cloud-based implementations. procurements and the transi by AHCCCS are hosted in e mainframe system is hosted managed web applications a The state of Arizona and all its government agencies are pursuing a Cloud First policy through new procurements and the transition/migration of existing systems.
-The vendor-managed modules procured by AHCCCS are hosted in either a public or private cloud platform, and the current legacy core PMMIS mainframe system is hosted in IBM's zCloud.
-AHCCCS is in the process of migrating all internally managed web applications and the data warehouse to Azure.
-All new procurements detailed in the roadmap will be implemented in the cloud, with a preference of Azure.
-Principle Description Shared Services / Optimization ASET has established a policy of centralization and standardization for core IT services to avoid fragmentation, duplicative spending, and inefficient decision making. critical to the success of staff turnover of staff due to retire with Arizona Department of aggregate services and pro- knowledge management for the ServiceNow platform offi- thereby consolidate and opti- management and enterprise the standard repositories for timelines and costs associat lardization of configurable software platforms and extensible services are the government offices that continue to experience reduced budgets and the ement and attrition.
+Enterprise Security is a key IT principle mandated by CMS, ASET, Federal Risk and Authorization Management Program (FedRAMP®), and StateRAMP strategic plans and standards.
+AHCCCS plans to stay on course with implementing Azure Active Directory (AD) as its enterprise IAM/SSO solution.
+AHCCCS has also standardized its security information and event management (SIEM) and security operations center (SOC) tools and services through the procurement of a security vendor to monitor MES systems.
+Principle Description Cloud First ASET policy for state of Arizona agencies is that all new procurements will be cloud-based implementations. procurements and the transi by AHCCCS are hosted in e mainframe system is hosted managed web applications a its government agencies are pursuing a Cloud First policy through new tion/migration of existing systems.
+The vendor-managed modules procured ither a public or private cloud platform, and the current legacy core PMMIS in IBM's zCloud.
+AHCCCS is in the process of migrating all internally and the data warehouse to Azure.
+All new procurements detailed in the d in the cloud, with a preference of Azure.
+Principle Description Shared Services / Optimization ASET has established a policy of centralization and standardization for core IT services to avoid fragmentation, duplicative spending, and inefficient decision making. critical to the success of stat turnover of staff due to retire with Arizona Department of aggregate services and pro- knowledge management for the ServiceNow platform offer thereby consolidate and opti- management and enterprise the standard repositories for timelines and costs associat ardization of configurable software platforms and extensible services are the government offices that continue to experience reduced budgets and the ement and attrition.
 ServiceNow will be procured in a cooperative manner Administration (ADOA) to capitalize on cost savings.
-ServiceNow will cesses around service management, governance, change control, and all AHCCCS business units.
+ServiceNow will be sesses around service management, governance, change control, and all AHCCCS business units.
 In addition, the expandability and flexibility of ers the potential to procure other business modules on the platform and imize their portfolio of systems.
-Centralized enterprise document e content managements systems and services will also be implemented as a documents and content across the AHCCCS enterprise.
-This will reduce the with future module procurements by removing the need to convert and bed solutions within individual modules and applications.
-Principle Description Enterprise Applications ASET promotes leveraging configurable software platforms over custom- built applications to reduce costs and drive efficiencies. enterprise applications in lie systems, AHCCCS will imple Government, Risk, and Com platform may additionally be The Service Oriented Archite admap enables AHCCCS to align with the ASET principle of implementing u of custom-built software.
-As stated under the principle of standardized ement ServiceNow as the configurable software platform for ITSM; upliance (GRC); and several other operational business processes.
-The leveraged to host other future modules for specific business purposes. ecture (SOA) of the modernized AHCCCS enterprise will be built on the systems integration (SI) platform and common services that will be used to integrate modules, systems, users, and external entities.
+Centralized enterprise document content managements systems and services will also be implemented as documents and content across the AHCCCS enterprise.
+This will reduce ed with future module procurements by removing the need to convert and bed solutions within individual modules and applications.
+Principle Description Enterprise Applications ASET promotes leveraging configurable software platforms over custom- built applications to reduce costs and drive efficiencies.
+The MES Modernization Roadmap enables AHCCCS to align with the ASET principle of implementing enterprise applications in lieu of custom-built software.
+As stated under the principle of standardized systems, AHCCCS will implement ServiceNow as the configurable software platform for ITSM; Government, Risk, and Compliance (GRC); and several other operational business processes.
+The platform may additionally be leveraged to host other future modules for specific business purposes.
+The Service Oriented Architecture (SOA) of the modernized AHCCCS enterprise will be built on the foundation of an enterprise systems integration (SI) platform and common services that will be used to integrate modules, systems, users, and external entities.
 The SI platform will be implemented as a set of configurable standard software tools and processes that are extensible and configurable to adjust to the needs of the enterprise.